-All applicants shall have a master’s degree or doctoral degree in clinical mental health counseling from a CACREP accredited institution OR have a 60-credit degree in clinical mental health counseling or its equivalent from a program which has received regional accreditation from the Association Secondary Schools and Colleges.
+All applicants shall have a master’s degree or doctoral degree in clinical mental health counseling from a CACREP-accredited institution OR have a 60-credit degree in clinical mental health counseling or its equivalent from a program that has received regional accreditation from the Association of Secondary Schools and Colleges.
 A minimum of one academic year of full-time graduate study in mental health counseling must be completed in residence at the institution granting the degree.
 There are 11 content areas.

 2 years/3,000 hours of paid post-master’s supervised clinical work experience in a mental health setting, to be completed in no more than 5 years.

 Each year shall not be less than 1,500 clock hours.

 100 hours of face-to-face supervision provided by a state-licensed, board-approved, mental health professional is required.

 NCMHCE and an essay exam provided by the board.

 The 2 years of post-master’s individual face-to-face supervision must be completed by a licensed clinical mental health counselor (psychologist, social worker, pastoral psychotherapist and marriage and family counselor no longer allowed).

 New Hampshire does not have reciprocity with any other state.
 The board may license any applicant who is licensed in any other state, provided the other state’s licensure requirements are substantially equivalent to or higher than those of New Hampshire.

 Scope of Practice